google/styleguide/pyguide.md

 The control flow of normal operation code is not cluttered by error-handling code.
-It also allows the control flow to skip multiple frames when a certain condition occurs, e.g., returning from N nested functions in one step instead of having to carry-through error codes.
+It also allows the control flow to skip multiple frames when a certain condition occurs, e.g., returning from N nested functions in one step instead of having to plumb error codes through.

 <a id="s2.4.3-cons"></a>
 <a id="243-cons"></a>